 Machine learning, as it is known, is often used interchangeably with AI.
 It is a key component in true AI applications.
 Don’t be fooled by the vendors who talk of AI but not of machine learning.

-AI’s biggest benefit is its ability to crunch through millions of rows of data from multiple sources, draw conclusions, apply learning and take action.
+AI’s biggest benefit is its ability to crunch through millions of rows of data from multiple sources, draw conclusions, apply learning and take action: AI is the only fitted for the heavy lifting.

 Crucially though it will learn and scale to maintain relevance and therefore performance over time.